solodev/cloud-documentation/src/infrastructure/providers/Provider Overview/index.md

 # Provider Overview

-The Provider Overview page provides you with the ability to manage your providers.
+The Provider Overview page gives you the ability to manage your providers.
 Do it by updating details, modifying permissions for members, managing deployments, clusters and domains.

 <img src="../../../images/provideroverview.jpg" alt="provideroverview" style="width: 100%; display: block"></a>